Lex The Hex Master

-Lex The Hex Master is an American rapper from Queens, New York.
-He signed to Twiztid's label Majik Ninja Entertainment in mid 2015.
+Lex The Hex Master (born May 14, 1986) is an American rapper from Queens, New York.
+He signed to Twiztid's label Majik Ninja Entertainment in mid 2015 and left sometime in early 2024.
+In April 2024 it was announced he signed to Scum's label Lyrikal Snuff Productions.

 Background

 First influenced by Nas, 2Pac and DMX, he later turned to Insane Clown Posse, Twiztid and Blaze Ya Dead Homie.

 Signing to Majik Ninja Entertainment (2015 – present)

 After uploading songs to YouTube and catching the attention of Twiztid he was signed to the label in mid 2015 with it being announced via social media and a music video titled "Bomb On Em".
 Lex "The Hex" Master did his first set as a Majik Ninja Entertainment artist at Twiztid's "New Year's Evil 8".

 The Black Season EP

 His first album on the label during Blaze Ya Dead Homie's "The Casket Factory Tour", titled The Black Season EP.
 The album reached No. 10 on the Billboard Top Heatseekers album chart, No. 49 on the Independent Albums chart and No. 40 on the Top R&B/Hip-Hop Albums chart, all on the chart week for April 30, 2016.